 Have you ever been around someone who is just better at something than you are?
-Like when you were in school and there was this person who was effortless at doing things correctly?
+Like when you were in grade school and there was this person who was effortless at doing things correctly, like getting high grades?
 They had great study habits, they arrived on time, they were prepared and confident in the materials that they studied in class, and they were a consistently high performer at every stage?

 What about golf?
 I remember reading a book called “The Big Miss” by Hank Haney.
 He talked about nine specific tee shots that Tiger Woods hit: three from the right side of the tee box, three on the left side, and three in the middle.
 High, medium, and low for each shot.
 And then he went through the other areas of Tiger’s game, like how the thunderclap of Tiger hitting the ball was nothing like he had ever heard of in his life.
 He also stated by being so well-practiced, Tiger minimized his misses even under the highest level of pressure.